9 Best In Ear Monitors Under $100 (Bass, Audiophile 2026)

 I remember when I first started playing gigs and streaming games, I was tired of cheap earbuds that muddied the sound and slipped out of my ears.
-I needed something better, professional in-ear monitors (IEMs) that wouldn’t break the bank.
+I needed something better, deep bass heavy, professional audiophile in-ear monitors (IEMs) that are under 100 and provide all rounder critical listening.

-After months of testing and tweaking, I’ve found some best IEMs under $100 that deliver clarity, deep bass, and comfort for hours on end.
+After months of testing and tweaking, I’ve found some best wired iems under $100 2026 under $100 that deliver clarity, heavy bass, and comfort for hours on end.
 In this article I’ll share my personal experience and comprehensive reviews of the best budget IEMs for musicians and gamers.
-Whether you’re monitoring on stage or hunting footsteps in a game, there’s an affordable pair here for you.
+Whether you’re monitoring on stage or hunting footsteps in a game, there’s an affordable pair of best iem under 100 dollars for you.

 Our Top 3 Recommendations